carlonluca/docker-mldonkey/README.md

 mldonkey does not like the `temp` directory to reside in Mac filesystem.
 It is better to mount `/var/lib/mldonkey/temp` inside the Docker VM filesystem.

+# Notes for Docker-Compose?
+I've created a docker-compse.yml and .env files in order to help the people who want to use this awesome image using docker compose.

+How to use it:
+1. Create a folder (i.e. mkdir /home/docker/mldonkey) and go inside (i.e. cd /home/docker/mldonkey)
+2. Create the files (i.e. sudo nado docker-compose.yml and sudo nano .env)
+3. Launch the container executing (i.e. sudo docker-compose -p "mldonkey" up -d)